tgroeppmaier/ft_irc/README.md

 ### Testing

-Contrary to the Instructions in the pdf, testing the server with netcat `nc <hostname / ip> <port>` is not possible because before each send the socket has to be checked first if its ready.
-Netcat does not seem to answer that.
-The server can be connected to with telnet `telnet <hostname/ip> <port>` and then all the IRC commands work the same as from a client programm.
-Telnet is also used in `test.sh`, which can be used to spam a channel with thousands of messages per second (after deactivating anti flood in the client).
+The server can be tested with `nc <hostname / ip> <port>`.
+The server handles partially sent messages but each full message must manually be terminated with Ctrl + V, Ctrl + M to insert a carriage return (\r) and then enter (\n).
+The server can also be connected to with telnet `telnet <hostname/ip> <port>` and then all the IRC commands work the same as from a client programm.
+Telnet is also used in `test.sh`, which spams a channel with thousands of messages per second (after deactivating anti flood in the client).

 #### Useful Shell Commands